 Best Cash Back Credit Card for People With Excellent Credit

 Amex Blue Cash Preferred Provides the Most Cash Back on Groceries

 Is travel not one of your main goals?
-Do you not have debt to pay off?
+Do you not have any debt to pay off?
 Do you want to earn rewards, but you're not sure what you want to use them for yet?
-Then the American Express Blue Cash Preferred could be the way to go for you.
+Then the Blue Cash Preferred® Credit Card from American Express could be the way to go for you.

-This card is an exceptional cash back credit card.
+This card is an exceptional cash back credit card for people with excellent credit.
 It provides high amounts of cash back on common purchases including groceries and gas.
 You could earn 6% cash back at U.S. supermarkets (up to $6,000 spent per year).
 You could earn 3% back at gas stations and select department stores.
 And you could earn 1% cash back on everything else.